 As RLDG discussions proceeded, other ideas and authors were mentioned, which we began investigating.
 They, and others encountered while developing this Rethink, are discussed briefly in this section, to highlight some of their main concerns and also to outline some of their weaknesses.
 They are presented in no particular order, and more detail is available, along with other views, in Overview of Approaches.

 What has been dubbed Happiness Economics has been practised in the Kingdom of Bhutan for some decades to steer their economic and political decisions.
 It brings the happiness of its citizens into the equations and calculations of the national economy, thus partially fulfilling Carney's call to bring other issues back into economics.
-The problem is that happiness is ill-defined and difficult to measure Skidelsky & Skidelsky [2012].
+A limitation of Happiness Economics is that it gives little attention to social justice and views solidarity in terms of social cohesion rather than justice - probably because the core idea of happiness is centred on the individual.
+A problem is that happiness is ill-defined and difficult to measure Skidelsky & Skidelsky [2012].

 Likewise, Partha Dasgupta wants to bring biodiversity into the calculations used by the UK Treasury, so that national economic policy will begin to take biodiversity into account, and no longer treat it as a free unlimited resource to be plundered and destroyed.
 He argues for natural capital to be included alongside economic and social capital when measuring value, and that, unless we look after natural capital, the economy will suffer.
 The SNA2025 exercise goes further, trying to find ways of including, in national accounts, not only biodiversity, but climate, wellbeing more generally, digitalization and globalization, all of which have not been adequately addressed.
 These laudable efforts, however, are restricted by the inherent limitations of quantification (see Chapter 5, Section 4) and, especially Dasgupta, as still too narrow in their outlook, as we discuss in The Economics of Biodiversity.